Population with low incomes

 Definition

-(low, medium and high).
-The measures take into account incomes, housing
+and high).
+The measures take account of incomes, housing costs and family

 Relevance

-participate in, and belong to, their community and wider society and
+to participate in, and belong to, their community and wider society and otherwise

-otherwise restrict their quality of life.
-Furthermore, long-lasting low
+restrict their quality of life.
+Furthermore, long-lasting low family income

-family income in childhood is associated with negative outcomes, such
+in childhood is associated with negative outcomes, such as lower educational

 Current level and trends

-incomes through the early 1990s is attributable to high rates of
+the early 1990s is attributable to high rates of unemployment and declines

 Population group differences